AnguHashBlog/httpclient-only/README.md

 ## Notable Drawbacks of this method
 compared to the way I have set up the AnguHashBlog apps, all the things that the guide doesn't mention
+- ### Changes take longer to show up, I just published a new blog post and it took a while for the post to appear, it did happen eventually but it wasn't the best user experience.
-- ### When using the HttpClient without ApolloAngular we are sending HTTP requests of type `POST`, and each request requires its own `interface`, in addition to the interfaces we define for the objects we are getting as a response.
+- ### When using the HttpClient without Apollo Angular we are sending HTTP requests of type `POST`, and each request needs its own `interface`, in addition to the interfaces we define for the objects we are getting as a response.
 - ### The queries are placed inside the component which may work with a two-component app but with larger apps, it will lead to a lot of repetitive code since each query can only be used only in the component where it's placed.

 Few more things that are not clarified in that guide: